JuliaInterop/CxxWrap.jl/README.md

 ## Breaking changes in v0.17

-* The binary parts of dependent packages need to be rebuilt against `libcxxwrap-julia` 0.14, which has a better way of adding STL functionality
+* The binary parts of dependent packages need to be rebuilt against `libcxxwrap-julia` 0.14, which has a better way of adding STL functionality.
+This means the `apply_stl` function has been removed and calls to it should just be removed, since the appropriate types are now generated automatically.

 ## References
 * [JuliaCon 2020 Talk: Julia and C++: a technical overview of CxxWrap.jl](https://www.youtube.com/watch?v=u7IaXwKSUU0)